yetanotherchris/nooptime/README.md

 ## Setup

+Docker compose is used for easier development (specifically, linked containers for a custom network).
+Install docker-compose and run `docker-compose up` in the web folder.

+Alternatively you can do it outside of Docker-land, or at least the Nooptime part.

-First, run Postgres in a docker container:
+##### 1. Run Postgres in a docker container:

 ```
 docker run -d -p 5432:5432 --name nooptime-postgres -e POSTGRES_USER=nooptime -e POSTGRES_PASSWORD=nooptime postgres
 ```

-Second, run Nooptime:
+##### 2. Run Nooptime:

 ```
 pushd .\src\Nooptime.Web\;